-- For the most part, a sprung, tweaked, or yanked-off horseshoe needs to be managed on a case-by-case basis.
+For the most part, a sprung, partially yanked-off, or tweaked horseshoe needs to be managed on a case-by-case basis.
 For some tweaked shoes, leaving it on is the best case.
 Other times, like if it’s hanging on by a thread, it’s time for you to remove it before the farrier comes to tack it back on.

 - If the shoe is basically on and only missing a nail or two, you may be OK.

 - If the shoe is bent, your horse will have a hard time standing on it and it will likely need to come off.

 - Any twisting should be taken on a case-by-case basis also.

 - If you are unsure if the tweaked shoe should come off, chat with your farrier and perhaps send your farrier a photo of it via message or email.